kserve/website/docs/modelserving/v1beta1/sklearn/v2/README.md

 The next step will be providing some model settings so that MLServer knows:

-- The inference runtime that we want our model to use (i.e.
+- The inference runtime to serve your model (i.e. `mlserver_sklearn.SKLearnModel`)
-  `mlserver_sklearn.SKLearnModel`)
-- Our model's name and version
+- The model's name and version

 These can be specified through environment variables or by creating a local `model-settings.json` file: